Background pattern

 Adults with hidradenitis suppurativa

-Adolescents with hidradenitis suppurativa from 12 to 17 years of age, a minimum weight of 30 kg or more
+Adolescents with hidradenitis suppurativa from 12 to 17 years of age, with a minimum weight of 30 kg or more

-The recommended dose of Imraldi is an initial dose of 80 mg (as two 40 mg injections on the same day), followed by 40 mg every other week starting one week later.
+The recommended dose of Imraldi is an initial dose of 80 mg (as two 40 mg injections on one day), followed by 40 mg every other week starting one week later.
 If you have an inadequate response to Imraldi 40 mg every other week, your doctor may increase the dose to 40 mg weekly or 80 mg every two weeks.

 Adults with Crohn's disease